 - If GSU members vote not to ratify it, our bargaining committee goes back to the bargaining table with the University and tries again.

-- Once a proposed contract meets with GSU members’ approval by a majority vote, it goes into effect, and all employees reap the benefits.
-The union’s job is now to help enforce the contract and assist members individually and collectively address grievances with management (administration) assist members with any workplace problems.
+- Once a proposed contract meets with GSU members’ approval by a majority vote, it goes into effect, and all employees reap the benefits; a union exists to provide employees with a democratic voice at the workplace – one of its chief missions would now be to enforce the contract, including worker grievances against the employer.

 Who represents us in the bargaining committee?